BluRosie/hg-engine/README.md

 2. In Terminal/WSL, run ```cd hg-engine```
 3. In Terminal/WSL, run ```make build_tools```.
 This will compile most of the tools that hg-engine needs to build.
 4. In Terminal/WSL, run ```make build_nitrogfx```.
 This will compile nitrogfx, one of the tools needed for hg-engine to build.
    * If you are a macOS user who is on arm64 (an Apple M1 Processor), you may have issues running this command due to `libpng` linker issues caused by an expected architecture mismatch.
 You can get around this issue by going to `Applications/Utilities/`, right clicking on Terminal, Clicking "Get Info", and clicking the "Open using Rosetta" checkbox so it becomes blue.
-Close Terminal if you had it open, then run the following:
+Close Terminal if you had it open, then open it again and run the following:
      * ```cd Documents/hg-engine```
      * ```make build_nitrogfx```
    * Make sure to undo your changes to Terminal after you are done so it will run as a native arm64 application again (uncheck the checkbox from before).